epandurski/swaptacular.github.io/_posts/2024-07-06-under-the-hood-running-everything-together.md

 Because all of the services that we will run here are packaged as [docker images](https://www.geeksforgeeks.org/what-is-docker-images/), chances are that you will be able to run them on Linux, Windows, or Mac.
-However, the examples given bellow will presume that you are using Linux.
+However, the examples given bellow are for Linux.
 (Because I use Linux 😀)

 You need to install two things on your system: